 The project started as an outsourcing activity for Nascenia.
 But truly speaking, the team of Nascenia and Ritani worked collaboratively round the clock to make things happen.
-The strong collaboration was the key to success.
+Strong collaboration was the key to success.
 Rails, Spree, Capybara, RSpec, Patron, Nginx, Redis, Unicorn, MySQL, Jquery are some of the technologies used for Ritani.
 The following figure shows the Technological Infrastructure.

 Ritani has achieved a very lucrative position as an under 20 years company.
 Strong technological support has played a vital role in this issue.
 Nascenia is proud to be a companion in the path of this journey.

 Contributor: Tanzina Ireen, Mithun Sarkar, Nascenia